zinc PCOS

 Blood Test for Zinc Deficiency

 Zinc nutritional status is difficult to measure using lab tests due to its distribution throughout the body.
 However, the concentration of zinc in blood plasma or serum is currently the best available test for zinc deficiency (3).
-This is why we include a plasma zinc test for every member in our Functional Medicine Program.
+We often order this for members in our Functional Medicine Program.

 Foods High in Zinc